The directed landscape: Introduction

 The focus of this paper is to construct the limiting objects, and we do not explore their properties in detail here.
 However, our description makes several natural questions about the directed landscape accessible.
 We will analyze the geometry of this object in future work.

 Our results complete the construction of the central object in the Kardar-Parisi-Zhang universality class.
 Although the full construction is new, several aspects of the directed landscape have been studied previously.
-This is a very partial review of the literature, with results most directly related to the present work.
+We only mention a few results most directly related to the present work.
 For a gentle introduction suitable for a newcomer to the area, see \cite{romik2015surprising}.
 Review articles and books focusing on more recent developments include \cite{corwin2016kardar, ferrari2010random, quastel2011introduction, takeuchi2018appetizer} and \cite{weiss2017reflected}.

-The \cite{baik1999distribution} proof for the length of the longest increasing subsequence was the first to give the single point distribution of $\scrL$ as Tracy-Widom in a slightly different model, see also \cite{johansson2000shape}. \cite{baryshnikov2001gues} and \cite{gravner2001limit} showed this convergence for Brownian last passage percolation by establishing showing that $B[(0, n) \to (1, 1)]$ is equal in law to the top eigenvalue of the Gaussian Unitary Ensemble.
-As discussed above, this connection was extended to all eigenvalues at the level of a last passage process by \cite{o2002representation}.
+The \cite{baik1999distribution} proof for the length of the longest increasing subsequence was the first to give the single point distribution of $\scrL$ as GUE Tracy-Widom in a slightly different model, see also \cite{johansson2000shape}. \cite{baryshnikov2001gues} and \cite*{gravner2001limit} showed this convergence for Brownian last passage percolation by showing that $B[(0, n) \to (1, 1)]$ is equal in law to the top eigenvalue of the Gaussian Unitary Ensemble.
+This connection was extended to all eigenvalues at the level of a last passage process by \cite{o2002representation}.

 \cite{prahofer2002scale} proved convergence of last passage values to $\mathcal L(0, 0; y, 1)$ jointly for different values of $y$.
-This the top line of the Airy line ensemble. \cite{corwin2013continuum} extended the analysis to continuum statistics of functions of $y$. \cite{CH} showed the Brownian Gibbs property of the Airy line ensemble, making it more accessible to probabilistic analysis. \cite{corwin2015renormalization} predicted many of the results of the present paper.
+This the top line of the Airy line ensemble. \cite{corwin2013continuum} extended the analysis to continuum statistics of functions of $y$. \cite{CH} showed the Brownian Gibbs property of the Airy line ensemble, making it more amenable to probabilistic analysis. \citet*{corwin2015renormalization} predicted many of the results of the present paper.